how to bring biophilic design into wellness centers

 Biophilic design features are best when they fit into the very functions of a space.

 One example above all is water; a central element in any wellness center.
 A pool, a shower, a basin…all of these are occasions to stimulate multi-sensory connections with the water element.
-This can be achieved using movement, surrounding water with rich textures that recall natural landscapes, and encouraging interaction with water.
+This can be achieved using movement, surrounding water with textures and shapes that recall natural landscapes, and encouraging interaction with water.
 In this sense, wellness centers benefit from the fact that water is meant to be experienced anyway.
 Pools, showers and basins are meant to be used, and a biophilic design can make the experience richer and more engaging.

 local is special